3scale/apisonator/docs/configuration.md

 - External error reporting service to use.
 - Optional.
 Does not report errors by default.
 - Applies to: listener, worker, cron.
-- Format: "bugsnag" or "airbrake".
+- Format: Only "bugsnag" supported.

 ### CONFIG_HOPTOAD_API_KEY